-A visiting/non-degree (VND) student attends classes at Carnegie Mellon, but has not been admitted into a specific degree program.
-Anyone may take courses as a VND student for three semesters.
+A visiting/non-degree (VND) student attends classes at Carnegie Mellon University, but has not been admitted into a specific degree program.
+Visiting students may take courses as a non-degree student for three fall/spring semesters.
 After three semesters, students must be admitted into a degree program in order to continue taking courses.
-The following are exempt from this limitation: high school students; students taking only summer courses; and Carnegie Mellon staff, faculty and retirees.
+The following are exempt from this limitation: high school students; Carnegie Mellon staff, faculty and retirees.
 There is no limit on the number of summer sessions a visiting student might take coursework.
 There is a one-time, non-refundable $25 processing fee that will be charged to your student account; however, Carnegie Mellon faculty, staff and retirees are exempt from this fee.

 Attention Residents of AL, AR & MN